sirinath/pagedjs-website/content/posts/2020-02-25-Creating-Templates-Atla.md

 Typesetting is the act of putting letters on paper in an way that gracefully mix legibility and aesthetics, in order to offer the best reading experience of a content.

 The quest for the right family of letters start with the licence.
-Atla and Coko are generously offering the template to anyone who’d like to use it, so we can’t force people to buy a font.
+Atla and Coko are generously offering the template to anyone who’d like to use it, so we won’t force people to buy a font.
+When we started to look at fonts, we found the nice [Brill](https://brill.com/page/1228?language=en) typeface, designed by the folks at [Tiro Typeworks](http://www.tiro.com/) and while it would have been a great choice, the end user licence agreement makes it pretty impossible in an open source project.

+Thanksfully, over the last 20 years, there have been a lot of movement in the world of open source type foundries, and there is even a specific license, the SIL Open Font License (OFL), around since 2005.
+There are a lot of foundries out there, and a lot of distributors, who offer font hosting, or tool to build webfonts kits to self host.

+So let’s see what we found on the road, and why we made our choices.

+#### The letter forms

+Atla